abdallahsellem/CS-Notes/Design Patterns/Head First Design Pattern Book.md

 -  applying the Open-Closed Principle EVERYWHERE is wasteful and unnecessary, and can lead to complex, hard-to-understand code.
 - inheritance is one form of extension, but not necessarily the best way to achieve flexibility in our designs .
 - In our designs we should allow behavior to be extended without the need to modify existing code.
-- Composition and delegation can often be us ed to add new behaviors at runtime.
+- Composition and delegation can often be used to add new behaviors at runtime.
 - The Decorator Pattern provides an alternative to sub-classing for extending behavior.
 - The Decorator Pattern involves a set of decorator class es that are used to wrap concrete components .
 - Decorator class es mirror the type of the components they decorate.
 (In fact, they are the s am e type as the components they decorate, either through inheritance or interface implementation.)